-"Role Play" (web page) provides an overview of this teaching strategy, suggests application to courses, gives examples, and provides some tips for getting started:
+"Role Play" (web page; dead link but the information below remains useful) provides an overview of this teaching strategy, suggests application to courses, gives examples, and provides some tips for getting started:

 - "In role playing activities participants act as various characters or roles."